JiayuMa01/fhir2neo/README.md

    if cnt >= 3:
    break
    ```
    This means the program processes the first 2 JSON files, saving time for testing.
-The estimated processing time for each JSON file, including reading, conversion, and uploading to Neo4j, is less than a minute.
+The average processing time for each JSON file, including reading, conversion, and uploading to Neo4j, is about 118 seconds.

 ### About Neo4j Bloom